e-j-w/Gridlock/README.md

 **par3** - trivariate parabola - f(x,y,z) = a1\*x^2 + a2\*y^2 + a3\*z^2 + a4\*x\*y + a5\*x\*z + a6\*y\*z + a7\*x + a8\*y + a9\*z + a10

-NOTE: The lin\_deming function can take an optional parameter specifying the ratio of variances in y and x data.
-Default value is 1 (errors perpendicular to line).
-The parameter is specified on the fit fucntion line (eg. 'FIT lin\_deming 3' for variance in y data 3x that of x data).

 ## Options